Design2Production/scoop-dev/docs/surevision.md

 rm ./InstallDeviceProxy.ps1
 </pre>

-2. Delete the old installation
+2. Delete the old installation (Note: this will be automated in a future version of the installation script)
 <pre>
 rm -r <b>OldInstallationFolder</b>
 </pre>